muratk5n/thirdwave/en/2017/12/timeline-syria-tr.md

 * 2013
   * 19/03: Chemical weapons attacks were reported in Syria’s two main cities, the Khan al-Assel neighborhood of Aleppo and the Damascus suburb of al-Atebeh
   * 28/03: Gezi park protests initially started to stop an urban development plan at a park turned into protest on secularism
-  * 16/05: During TR visit Obama indirectly blames TR intel chief (and PM) with working with extreme jihadists
+  * 16/05: During TR visit Obama indirectly blames TR intel chief for working with extreme jihadists
   * 21/08: A rebel-held suburb of Damascus was attacked with sarin gas
   * 31/08: Obama says he would seek an authorization for the use of force from Congress against Syria
   * 09/09: Russia convinces Syria to hand over its stockpile to intl control averting US strike
   * 17/12: Corruption scandal implicating TR gov and its PM started, most thought police close to Gulen Brotherhood was behind it
 * 2014
   * 19/01: A truck was stopped by TR jandarmee that was claimed to carry weapons for Al Qaida
-  * 27/03: Voice recording with senior gov officials discussing starting a war with Syria through covert means leaked to Internet
+  * 27/03: Voice recording with TR FM, senior gov officials discussing starting a war with Syria through covert means leaked to Internet
   * 11/06: ISIS invades TR Mosul consulate taking many hostage
-  * 10/08: PM becomes President
+  * 10/08: PM becomes President (a figurehead position at this point)
   * 21/08: Former FM becomes PM
   * 14/12: Gov backlash against the Brotherhood starts, their businesses fall under investigation
 * 2015